DanielNieuwoudt/dev-assess/Solution.README.md

 - **App** - This component is also our landing page and contains the Item and Items components.
 - **Item** - Allows us to add a new todo item.
 - **Items** - Allows us to view a list of todo items that have not been completed.
+- **Alerts** - Provides feedback on the actions taken.
+Allows us to view the Problem Details received from the API.

 #### Benefits